-2020 Happy New Year Whatsapp Dp Wallpapers Pictures Images Photos Pics
+2023 Happy New Year Whatsapp Dp Wallpapers Pictures Images Photos Pics

 Don’t let the shadows of yesterday spoil the sunshine of tomorrow.
 Live for today.

-New Year is the time when, all your hopes are new, so are your aspiration, new are your resolutions and new are your spirits… so here’s wishing everyone a very promising, fulfilling and a very happy New Year 2020!
+New Year is the time when all your hopes are new, so are your aspiration, new are your resolutions and new are your spirits… so here’s wishing everyone a very promising, fulfilling, and very happy New Year 2020!

-I honestly hope each and every one of you have the best year ever in New Year.
+I honestly hope each and every one of you has the best year ever in New Year.

 Happy New Year Photos

-I wish this year has lesser disasters, lesser hate, lesser accidents and loads of love.
+I wish this year has lesser disasters, lesser hate, lesser accidents, and loads of love.
 Happy New Year.

 Cheers to the New Year.
 May it be a memorable one.
 Happy New Year.